EMBL-EBI-TSI/resops_taster/Practical1.md

 1. Log into your instance using the guide here:

-2. Your environment has been set up so that Terraform and Ansible are already installed.
-Test this by running `terraform -v’ and ‘ansible --version`.
+2. Your environment has been set up so that Terraform is already installed.
+Test this by running `terraform -v`.
 If you get ‘command not found’ for either of these, contact your friendly course guides for help before continuing.

 3. Create a folder called ‘practical1’ (`mkdir practical1`) and cd into it.